As the academic year comes to an end, I want to spare a thought to our senior year students on reflecting and mapping the way ahead.

 Thanks to you, I love being a teacher more and more every day.
 Each of you has made a difference for me and I will never forget you.

 *YOU have learned to use your voices to make positive changes as well as being leaders in your own unique way.
-I know this because you organized and took part in the debates and discussions as well as travelling far afield on your own.
+I know this because you organized and took part in the debates and discussions.

-* YOU have learned to care about justice and equality and I know this because you were inspired by the injustice and inequality you saw in our literature lessons: A Man For All Seasons, Of Mice And Men; Poetry; The Yellow Wallpaper and The Lemon Orchard.
+* YOU have learned to care about justice and equality and I know this because you were inspired by the injustice and inequality you saw in our literature lessons: All My Sons, Of Mice And Men; Poetry; and the short stories we analysed.

 * YOU have learned that there is more to this world than what exists inside of our school.
 I know this because of the way you have connected with other people and participating in many events around the school; as well as asking questions with an incredibly genuine interest to learn more about other parts of the world.